jerosmith/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset is 2304.

 Create new dataset equal to original dataset but with the missing data filled in.
+Use the mean number of steps per interval (in data table spi) to fill in the missing data.
 Create a new histogram based on this new dataset, and calculate the mean and the median:

 ```r
 # Create new dataset with the missing data filled in: